Key Takeaways:

 Soft skills are personal attributes like communication, teamwork, adaptability, problem-solving, and emotional intelligence (EQ).
 Unlike hard skills, they’re transferable across industries and focus on how you interact with others.

 Think of them as the “how” behind the “what”—you might know how to code, but can you explain a bug to a non-tech teammate or stay calm under pressure?
+That ability is what we call soft skills.

 Take Natasha, a graduate of CCI’s Medical Billing and Coding program.
 Through hands-on training, she acquired technical expertise and developed vital soft skills, including effective communication.